Guide to Tarragona, Spain near Barcelona and the Roman ruins of Tarragona

 720x400_tarragona_roman_amphitheatre

 Tarragona Roman ruins near Barcelona.
 Tarragona is the capital of the present Spanish province of the same name and the capital of the Catalan comarca (county) Tarragonès.
-Tarragona was named Tarraco by the Romans and was one of the biggest cities in Roman Spain - Hispania and the capital of the largest Roman Spanish province, it was inevitable that Tarraco became a very rich town, full of monuments, like a circus, an aqueduct (first century CE), and an amphitheater.
+Tarragona was named Tarraco by the Romans and was one of the biggest cities in Roman Spain - Hispania and the capital of the largest Roman Spanish province, it was inevitable that Tarraco became a very rich town, full of monuments, like a circus, an aqueduct (1st century CE), and an amphitheater (1st century CE).

 Tarraco was founded in the 1st century BC and is the oldest Roman settlement on the Iberian Peninsula and is the oldest walled Roman city outside Italy.
 The Roman city of Tarraco was established on the site of a previous Iberian settlement shortly after the Roman army landed on the Iberian Peninsula in the year 218 BC during the Second Punic War.